 This is the closest sports betting has ever come to becoming legalized in Arkansas, making the vote in November a pivotal moment in this state’s history.

 For starters, if you’re a resident of Arkansas and you want sports betting legalized in your state, the best way to make that a reality is to get out and vote in November.

 Assuming the amendment passes, it’s going to open up a whole new world of legal gambling opportunities.
 Whether it’s going into a brick and mortar casino and throwing down money on a big game, going online and betting on your favorite team, or wagering on in-game props from your mobile phone, everything will be streamlined, efficient, and most importantly, 100% legal.

 Sports betting is exploding all over the country, and online gambling sites are leading the way.
 With Arkansas on the precipice of jumping head first into a multi-billion dollar industry, gamblers, the state, and residents all over Arkansas have the potential to cash in huge.

-Check this page regularly for major developments in the legality of sports gambling in Arkansas and hopefully by 2019 the state will have a fully legalized and regulated system in place.
+Check this page regularly for major developments in the legality of sports gambling in Arkansas.

 After graduating from the University of New Hampshire with a BA in Journalism, Richard Janvrin has been covering iGaming and sports betting since December 2018.
 Richard has covered betting at Bleacher Report, Gambling.com, The Game Day, Forbes, and more.More info on Richard Janvrin

 © Rebel Penguin ApS 2023 (a subsidiary of Gaming Innovation Group Inc.)